-However, when it comes to our individual impact on the environment, many of us bury our head in the sand.
+When it comes to our individual impact on the environment, many of us bury our head in the sand.
 We tend to think that solutions are too hard, expensive or ‘won’t make a difference’ and, as a result, do nothing.

 But just simple steps like addressing what we throw away can go a long way towards tackling some of these big issues.
 In fact, recycling is one of the easiest and simplest ways every business can reduce its impact on the environment.

-We can save the planet
+We can help the planet